 Local culture and heritage of Costa Rica and Panama

-When it comes to local culture and heritage that you can delve and explore, Costa Rica and Panama are interesting but not extraordinary.
+When it comes to local culture and heritage that you can delve into and explore, Costa Rica and Panama are interesting but not extraordinary.

 The Costa Rican are famous for their relaxed way of being and an approach to life where finding happiness is important.
 As they say: Pura Vida!
 It’s an easy place to travel and connect with locals.
 The Ticos are extremely friendly and love to talk with foreigners.
 The Panamanians are similar and also easy to connect to.

-In terms of cultural tourism, Costa Rica has little to offer and it’s mostly located in central San Jose, which very few people travel to.
+In terms of cultural tourism, Costa Rica has little to offer and it’s mostly located in central San Jose, where very few people travel to.
 Panama, on the other hand, has a few very interesting things, mostly located in the capital too.
-You have the Panama Canal, one of the most impressive engineering achievements in the world, the ruins of Old Panama and the Casco Antiguo.
+You have the Panama Canal, one of the most impressive engineering achievements in the world, the ruins of Old Panama, and the Casco Antiguo.
 Panama City is much more interesting than San José.

-In conclusion, Panama has much more to offer in terms of culture and heritage which is a nice contrast from all the nature and wild you get to explore in the rest of the country.
+In conclusion, Panama has much more to offer in terms of culture and heritage which is a nice contrast to all the nature and wild you get to explore in the rest of the country.
 Costa Rica is more one dimensional.